rydmike/adaptive_theme_demo/README.md

 <img src="https://raw.githubusercontent.com/rydmike/adaptive_theme_demo/master/images/adaptive_design4.png" alt="Adaptive design goals four" />

 To achieve this design goal we weill add some additional design tokes to our `ThemeTokens` class.
 These will be used to determine if the build is an Android build or not, and if it is a web build or not.
-We will also add some design tokens that will be used to determine the shape and style of the buttons, switches, and chips in the app.
+We will also add some design tokens that will be used to define the shape and style of the buttons, switches, and chips in the app.
+Mostly, these are just border radius and shapes that we will use on other platforms than Android.
+On Android, we will use the default Material-3 shapes.

 ```dart
 /// Const theme token values.